AI-Augmented Data Engineering: What Is Actually Possible

 Explore More Blogs

-Synapse Dedicated SQL Pool to Microsoft Fabric: A Practical Migration Guide
+Synapse Dedicated SQL Pool to Microsoft Fabric: A Pre-Migration Assessment Checklist

 Adopt AI augmentation without slowing active programs